38 - The Financial Keystone

 Revealed: The Single Most Powerful Financial Keystone Habit

 So what is the ultimate Financial Keystone?
 Is it budgeting?
 Is it tracking every penny?
-No. Those are restrictive and often fail.
+No. Those are restrictive and often fail because they rely on constant willpower and punishment.

 The single most powerful, transformative Financial Keystone Habit is this: Once a month, on the same day, you will calculate and record your net worth.